aym-ie/cse15l-lab-reports/lab3.md

 ### Option 3: `-type`
 [Source](https://adamtheautomator.com/bash-find/), found by a Google search for the `find` command on the bash terminal.

+The option `-type` can narrow the search down to a file or a directory, depending on whether you use f (file) or d (directory) after the command.
+In [example 3.1](https://aym-ie.github.io/cse15l-lab-reports/lab3#example-31), `-type d` found all the directories and subdirectories in `./technical`.
+In [example 3.2](https://aym-ie.github.io/cse15l-lab-reports/lab3#example-32), `-type f` found the files with `*.java` in its name.

 ###### Example 3.1
 ```
 yeeam@AMY-XPS13 MINGW64 ~/Documents/GitHub/docsearch (main)